solent-eng/solent/README.md

 Some high-end laptops now come with an OLED screen.
 In this screen, black background is achieved by unpowered pixels.

-See draft/000.layout.optimised.for.oled for a demonstration of a frame layout system
+Run python -m solent.draft.oled_ui_demo to see a mock frame layout system.